CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/04-ingest-pipeline.md

 This lab will take approximately **45** minutes to complete.

-> **Note**: You need a [Microsoft Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) to complete this exercise.

-## Create a workspace
+## Navigate to your workspace

-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, you need to navigate to your workspace.

 1. Navigate to the [Microsoft Fabric home page](https://app.fabric.microsoft.com/home?experience=fabric) at `https://app.fabric.microsoft.com/home?experience=fabric` in a browser, and sign in with your Fabric credentials.
 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
-1. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).
-1. When your new workspace opens, it should be empty.
+1. Select the Workspace that is assigned to your user.

     ![Screenshot of an empty workspace in Fabric.](./Images/new-workspace.png)